DiamondLightSource/synchweb-devel-env/README.md

 You can add users (e.g. boaty) into the LDAP provision.sh script.
 Best to do this before bringing the box up.

 ## Reprovision
-* If you need to re-run the provisioning (after a change) run vagrant provision OR vagrant <boxname> provision for multi-machine
+* If you need to re-run the provisioning (after a change) run vagrant provision <boxname>

 ## Cleanup
 * cd into the dir and run vagrant destroy